-Keeping hazardous chemicals out of the hands of those who would misuse them is a responsibility the Agency shares with facility owners and operators, employees, and emergency responders.
+Keeping hazardous chemicals out of the hands of those who would misuse them is a responsibility shared between facility owners and operators, employees, and emergency responders and the Cybersecurity and Infrastructure Security Agency (CISA).

 Appendix A of the Chemical Facility Anti-Terrorism Standards (CFATS) regulation (6 CFR Part 27) lists more than 300 chemicals of interest (COI) and their respective screening threshold quantities (STQ) and concentrations.
 These COI are categorized under three main security issues: